ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > Address space identifiers are also used by the DWARF
 > operations `DW_OP_mem` (see Section 3.7), `DW_OP_aspace_bregx` (see
 > Section 3.7), and `DW_OP_aspace_deref*` (see Section 3.13).

+In Section 3 DWARF Expressions insert the following paragraph after the paragraph describing implicit conversion just before Section 3.1.

+>    *Implicit conversion between a location and a value is provided
+>    for backward compatability with previous versions of DWARF where
+>    it was common to treat a VALUE as a memory address.
+Since this
+>    conversion between a LOCATION and a VALUE assumes the location is
+>    a memory location and strips stips the memory location of of its
+>    qualifying address space, this implicit conversion is limited to
+>    memory locations in the default address space.*

 In Section 3.1 DWARF Expression Evaluation Context